How Withdrawals from a Cook Islands Trust Work

 What Changes During Duress

-When a duress event occurs, the withdrawal process changes fundamentally.
-The duress clause instructs the trustee to disregard any distribution request made by or on behalf of a person acting under court pressure.
+A Cook Islands trust’s withdrawal process changes fundamentally when a duress event occurs.
+The duress clause instructs the trustee to reject any distribution request that a court is compelling the settlor to make.
 If the settlor is subject to a court order requiring repatriation of trust assets, the trustee will not process that request.

-During duress, the trustee keeps discretion to make distributions to beneficiaries who are not subject to the legal proceedings, to pay trust expenses and professional fees, and to take other actions consistent with the trust deed.
-The trustee may also arrange for reasonable expenses to be covered for the affected beneficiary through means that do not place assets within reach of the creditor.
+During duress, the trustee retains discretion to distribute funds to beneficiaries not involved in the legal proceedings, pay trust expenses and professional fees, and take other actions the trust deed authorizes.
+The trustee may also cover reasonable expenses for the affected beneficiary through channels that keep assets beyond the creditor’s reach.
 The specifics depend on the trust deed’s terms and the trustee’s judgment.

 Common Friction Points